NoctEdge/Arbitrage-Finder/README.md

 A python script that identifies and exploits price differences across different cryptocurrency exchanges...

 Please note that To use the code, make sure you have the ccxt library installed.
-You can install it using the following command;
+You can install it using the following command:

 ```bash
 pip install ccxt